 Focusing on Principles

-What I would like to do every other week (or so) is to start a discussion and focus on some of the principles I mentioned above: things like charity, kindness, patience, civility, generosity and a belief in a Higher Power.
-Every other week (or so), I’d like to share a video that talks about a different principle and discuss how striving to live it benefits society and helps us become more spiritually self-reliant.
+What I would like to do every other week (or so) is to start a discussion and focus on some of the principles I mentioned above: things like charity, kindness, patience, civility, generosity, and a belief in a Higher Power.
+Every other week (or so), I’d like to share a video that talks about a different principle and discuss how striving to live benefits society and helps us become more spiritually self-reliant.

 I will share personal stories of my own struggles and successes with living each principle.
 I’m hoping this will help me to be more reliant on God and grateful for His help in my life.
 I often have a tendency to become too self-reliant and think that I can do it all.
 I’m currently working toward becoming more trusting of God and His will for me.
 I’m hoping that this exercise will help me in that goal.